 Ajay Kapoor, CEO

 Properties are going to take the lessons from 2020 and apply them to a variety of different new capabilities for their tenants and internal operations in 2021.
 First and foremost, capacity management will continue to be a theme for 2021 and beyond.
-Properties, landlords, and tenants will frequently need to understand how many people are in a space, how well a space is utilized and if a space is over capacity.
-This is a trend that will have staying power beyond COVID as we prepare for future pandemic/epidemics, flu season or fire code precautions
+Properties, landlords, and tenants will frequently need to understand how many people are in a space, how well space is utilized, and if space is overcapacity.
+This is a trend that will have staying power beyond COVID as we prepare for future pandemic/epidemics, flu season, or fire code precautions

 Eric Sloan, CTO